0C3L0T/vnfnet-thesis/README.md

 work on a VNF resource allocation and SDN simulator called VNFnet, the project will integrate features from previous extension of CVI-sim[²],[³].
 Here too, the focus will be put on evaluating machine-learning based solutions to the VNF-FGE problem.

 the project will be open source

+"How can we extend previous work on VNF simulators to more easily accommodate Machine Learning solutions to the VNF-FGE problem?"

 - cater to exact, heuristic or meta-heuristic solution frameworks?
 - extending VNFnet